 When this approach is complemented with guidance on how to coach, it can be quite powerful.
 Provide live examples to managers on how to have coaching conversations.
 Help them understand what they should be looking for and what areas to focus in on for the greatest impact.
 Provide them with the opportunity to role play their coaching so they can play it back and learn from it.

 Leverage reporting and tools

-All the training and practicing in the world won’t be of any use to a sales manager if they’re going into their coaching sessions blind.
+All the training and practising in the world won’t be of any use to a sales manager if they’re going into their coaching sessions blind.
 That’s where good reporting on the right things is critical.
 Most managers just look at lagging indicators like pipeline activity and what deals your reps have won and lost, when determining what they should be coaching sales reps on.
 But this doesn’t always provide enough information.
-That’s where leading and capability indicators are important.
+That’s where efficiency and capability indicators are important.

 This information can be identified by bringing together information from several places, whether it’s in your CRM, your sales enablement software or competitive intel.
 The key is giving managers the tools that helps them identify which indicators to look at and access to the information.
-For example, if you’re looking at what behavioral indicators are winning deals, your sales enablement software (like MindTickle) can provide you with information on what content your best reps are accessing before a big meeting.
+For example, if you’re looking at what effectiveness indicators are winning deals, your sales enablement software (like MindTickle) can provide you with information on what content your best reps are accessing before a big meeting.
 This may provide data about what behaviors are winning deals, and in turn what behaviors may need to change in order to improve the results of some of your reps.

-With this information in hand they are then enabled to identify what specific areas individual reps require coaching in, and start working on actually improving their behaviors and result.
+With this information in hand, they are then enabled to identify what specific areas individual reps require coaching in, and start working on actually improving their behaviors and result.